-The Audit Committee, at its meetings held on March 9, 2021 and May 4, 2021, endorsed the re-appointment of KPMG as external auditor of the Company for 2021 and the approval of KPMG's proposed fees, respectively.
-At its meetings held later on such days, the Board of Directors, finding the recommendations of the Audit Committee to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2021 and approved its fees for 2021 the approval and ratification, respectively, of the stockholders at the 2021 annual stockholders' meeting.
-These matters were approved and ratified by the stockholders at the 2021 annual stockholders' meeting.
+The Audit Committee, at its meeting held on March 8, 2022, endorsed the re-appointment of KPMG as external auditor of the Company for 2022 and the approval of KPMG's proposed fees.
+At its meeting held later on the same day, the Board of Directors, finding the recommendation of the Audit Committee to be in order, endorsed the re-appointment of KPMG as external auditor of the Company for 2022 and approved its fees for the approval and ratification, respectively, of the stockholders at the Annual Stockholders' Meeting.